Jean Baptiste Charbonneau: Adult life

 On June 21, 1823, at age eighteen, Charbonneau met Duke Friedrich Paul Wilhelm of Württemberg, the nephew of King Friedrich I Wilhelm Karl of Württemberg.
 Charbonneau was working at a Kaw trading post on the Kansas River near present-day Kansas City, Kansas.
 Wilhelm was traveling in America on a natural history expedition to the northern plains with Jean Baptiste's father as his guide.
 On October 9, 1823, he invited the younger Charbonneau to return to Europe with him, which was agreed upon.

 The two set sail on the Smyrna from St. Louis in December 1823.
 Jean Baptiste lived at the duke's palace in Württemberg for nearly six years, where he learned German and Spanish and improved his English and French.
 The latter was still the dominant language of St. Louis, which had first enabled his conversations with the Duke.
 According to a 1932 translation of Wilhelm's journal by the historian Louis C. Butscher, Wilhelm wrote that Charbonneau was "…a companion on all my travels over Europe and northern Africa until 1829."
 In 2001, Albert Furtwangler, PhD, questioned the accuracy of Butscher's German translation, noting two more recent translations of the duke's journals, and suggests that Charbonneau's role in Wilhelm's court may have been less intimate than Butscher's perhaps romanticized account implied.
 Charbonneau may have been hired as a servant, rather than invited as a companion.
 As support, he notes the apparent lack of further contact between the two men after Charbonneau's return to America.
 However, lack of contact in itself does not mean Charbonneau was a hired hand.
 Such an act may have been an insult to Clark, which the duke likely would have avoided.
 As with many aspects of his life, little is known for certain about Charbonneau's time in Europe.

 Children

 Parish records in Wuerttemberg show that while there, Charbonneau fathered a child with Anastasia Katharina Fries, a soldier's daughter.
 The baby, Anton Fries, died about three months after his birth.

 Nearly two decades later, while in California as an alcalde or magistrate, Charbonneau was recorded as being the father of another child.
-On May 4, 1848, Maria Catarina Charguana was born to Margarita Sobin, a Luiseño people woman, and Charbonneau.
+On May 4, 1848, Maria Catarina Charguana was born to her mother Margarita Sobin, a Luiseño woman, and Charbonneau.
 Sobin, 23 at the time, traveled to Mission San Fernando Rey de España near Los Angeles for the infant girl's baptism, performed on May 28, 1848, and recorded by Father Blas Ordaz as entry #1884.
-Margarita Sobin later married Gregory Trujillo, and some of their descendants may be members of the La Jolla Band of Mission Natives.
+Margarita Sobin later married Gregory Trujillo, and some of their descendants may be members of the La Jolla Band of Luiseño Indians.